 One slight downside to porcelain veneers is that they are custom made by specialised laboratory, so you will have to wait for around 2 weeks while they are fabricated it to your specifications.
 You will also need a minimum of two visits for the procedure.
 They also require a thin (usually 0.5-1mm) surface layer of the tooth to be removed to allow space for the veneer to be placed, making them an irreversible procedure.

 By comparison, composite veneers are made and placed in the clinic, so you can conveniently get them done in just one visit.
 Composite resin is also significantly less expensive than porcelain.

 Occasionally a small amount of tooth structure is removed to allow the placement of the veneer, but they generally require less removal of healthy tooth structure compared to porcelain veneers.
 Sometimes you can even place composite veneers with no irreversible tooth removal.

 Composite veneers can also look exceptional and are custom placed to resemble the rest of your teeth, but generally do not give quite the same result as porcelain.
 The plastic resin is microscopically less strong and smooth than ceramic, so more prone to chipping and accumulating stains long term.
 Repairing or replacing these composite veneers can sometimes be easier (and certainly cheaper) than porcelain veneers.

 What does the procedure involve?

-The veneers are fixed typically in two visits.
+Porcelain veneers are fixed typically in two visits.
 During the first visit, we examine your teeth and discuss your expectations from the procedure.
-The colour shades for the veneers are selected and the teeth will be prepared for the veneers to be fixed.
+When you choose to proceed, the colour shades for the veneers are selected and the teeth will be prepared for the veneers to be fixed.
 After the teeth are prepared, an impression is taken so the veneers can be custom-made to perfectly fit the teeth.
-If required, we place temporary veneers while the permanent ones are prepared in the lab.
+If required, we place temporary veneers for the two weeks while the permanent ones are prepared in the lab.